Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              the message_data field of a
              DASHEventMessageBox.
 The DASHEventMessageBox
              must conform to [[!SCTE214-1]].
+             If a splice point is signalled, the SpliceInsert command must be used.
              In this case, media tracks MUST insert an IDR frame at the time corresponding
              to the event presentation time.

         9i.
 In case of 9, it may be necessary to add filler samples to avoid gaps in the CMAF track timeline, a DashEventMessageBox with schemeIdUri urn:dash:event:2019:empty_cue SHOULD be used.